If Paris Were Told to Us

 If Paris Were Told to Us (Si Paris nous était conté) is a 1956 French historical film directed and written by Sacha Guitry.
 The admissions in France were 2,813,682 people.

 Summary

 If Paris Were Told to Us is a historical film about the French capital, Paris, from the founding of the city to the significant events shaping its history.
-Narrated by Guitry himself, the film journeys through events following historical figures prominent in shaping the city's history.
-From King Charles VII to the assassination of King Henry III, to the creation of printing and construction of the Louvre Palace, the film depicts how the French capital came to be.
+Narrated by Guitry himself, the film journeys through events and features historical figures prominent in shaping the city's history.
+From King Charles VII to the assassination of King Henry III, and to the creation of printing and the construction of the Louvre Palace, the film depicts how the French capital came to be.